-Opinion | A surprise poll about GOP book bans should light a fire under Democrats
+Opinion | A surprising poll about GOP book bans should light a fire under Democrats

 But this polling suggests many Americans doesn’t necessarily see things this way.
 Place proper emphasis on the idea that racial progress has been made, and it’s fine to highlight the problems that remain, even if it creates feelings of discomfort.
 It’s possible to tell a story that is in some ways about progress but also doesn’t whitewash our past.

 Republicans might respond that this poll doesn’t address some of their actual proposals.
 But some anti-wokeness warriors actually have sought book bans.
-And some of these GOP state laws and proposals prohibit teaching materials that merely “include” various “concepts” — such as the ideas that the United States is “irredeemably” racist or was “founded” as a “racist” nation — or even “anti-American ideologies."
+And some of these GOP state laws and proposals prohibit teaching materials that merely “include” various “concepts” — such as the ideas that the United States is “irredeemably” racist or was “founded” as a “racist” nation, or ideas that merely cause “discomfort.”

 It’s obvious that such vague drafting is the point.
 It’s meant to make teachers fear straying too far toward creating “discomfort” or telling children that race “still matters,” exposing them to censure or punishment, so they play down ways in which racial disparities do persist and matter.